wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 #### Enable API Discovery

-As the number of APIs in your portfolio grow folks need to have an easy way to discover your APIs.
-To enable this you should make a catalog of APIs with up to date documentation.
+As the number of APIs in your portfolio grows, folks need to have an easy way to discover your APIs.
+To enable this, you should make a catalog of APIs with up to date documentation.

 Using the Stoplight platform you can:

 - [Create a Documentation Hub]<!--To-Do: Add link-->() where teams can publish their APIs for internal and external consumption.
-- Add team members to your workspace to help them keep a track of dependencies using explorer.
+- Add team members to your workspace to help them keep a track of dependencies using Explorer.

 #### Promote Design-first for New APIs

-While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-First]<!--To-Do: Add link-->() policy.
+While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-first]<!--To-Do: Add link-->() policy.
 Designing your APIs before development helps you get quick feedback, develop in parallel and test automatically.
 Help your architects get started with a new API design by sharing this [guide]<!--To-Do: Add link-->().

 #### Implement Versioning